*This site contains affiliate links, which means I receive a commission when you buy. See my full disclosure.

 The shoulder season is a great time to come as crowds have died down, and the weather is still warm in some areas until October.

 – La Mercè in Barcelona – A lively 3-day festival of Catalan traditions like human towers, concerts, workshops, and activities.
 It’s for the whole family!
 This is the best time to come to Barcelona, IMHO.
+(Find more about year-round Barcelona events here.)

 – Christmas markets can be found in all major cities.
 (However, don’t expect it to be like German next-level Christmas markets!)
 Every city has its own Christmas traditions like visits with the Three Wise Men.